skip to content

 Isaac Newton Trust

-Trinity Cambridge Research Studentships, or TCRS, is a programme to promote research through grants for PhD studentships, funded jointly by Trinity College and the University for a period of five years.
+Trinity Cambridge Research Studentships, or TCRS, is a programme to promote research through grants for PhD studentships, funded jointly by Trinity College and the University for a period of five years (2025-26 to 2029-30).

-All student enquiries should be directed to the School or Department concerned or the Postgraduate Admissions Team: Postgraduate Admissions Office
+All student enquiries should be directed to the School or Department concerned or the TCRS Team.

-This funding is intended primarily as seed core to encourage matching with external partners.
-This is done to leverage intellectual and financial support for research through research studentships in the University.
-The programme will be administered by the Isaac Newton Trust (INT).
-The programme is launched now so that research students can be funded for admission in October 2025 (applications being considered from autumn/winter 2024).
+This funding is intended primarily as seed core to encourage new matching funding from external partners.
+This initiative's aim is to leverage intellectual and financial support for research through research studentships in the University.
+The programme will be administered by the Isaac Newton Trust (INT) and was launched in 2024 so that research students could be funded for admission with effect from October 2025.
 After the initial five years, the scheme will continue for at least a further five years, fully funded by the University to a minimum value of £4.8 million annually.

-The TCRS scheme will enable Departments and Faculties to make early offers to top, talented applicants for doctoral research in all disciplines.
-It invites funding partners from around the world to support Cambridge’s world-leading research by attracting the world’s best talents.
+The TCRS scheme will enable Departments and Faculties to make early offers to stellar applicants wishing to pursue PhD research in all disciplines.
+TCRS invites funding partners from around the world to support Cambridge’s world-leading research by attracting the world’s best talents.

-From the first year of the scheme, Schools, Departments and Faculties will engage actively with Cambridge University Development and Alumni Relations (CUDAR) to identify new funding partners.
+Schools, Departments and Faculties contine to engage actively with Cambridge University's Development and Alumni Relations' Office (CUDAR) to identify new funding partners.
 As new external partners are sought, new funds from within the Collegiate University will also be mobilised in order to maximise the number of fully funded doctoral studentships.
 As this is a time-limited scheme, TCRS will primarily match external funding either via one-off draw-down donations or recurring grants for a specified period of time.

 INT Funding Rounds